behave/behave/docs/tutorial.rst

 **Then** we *observe outcomes*.

-You may also include "And" or "But" as a step - this is renamed by *behave* to take the name of the preceding step, so:
+You may also include "And" or "But" as a step - these are renamed by *behave* to take the name of their preceding step, so:

 .. code-block:: gherkin